lambdablockchain/lambda-node/doc/gitian-building/gitian-building-manual.md

 At this point you have two options, you can either use the automated script (found in [contrib/gitian-build.py](../../contrib/gitian-build.py), only works in Debian/Ubuntu) or you could manually do everything by following this guide.
 If you are using the automated script, then run it with the `--setup` command.
 Afterwards, run it with the `--build` command (example: `contrib/gitian-build.py -b signer 0.15.0`).
 Otherwise ignore this.

-Follow the instructions in [https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md](https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the bitcoin repository under 'Fetch and create inputs' to install sources which require manual intervention.
+Follow the instructions in [https://github.com/lambda/lambda/blob/master/doc/release-process.md](https://github.com/lambda/lambda/blob/master/doc/release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the lambda repository under 'Fetch and create inputs' to install sources which require manual intervention.
 Also optionally follow the next step: 'Seed the Gitian sources cache and offline git repositories' which will fetch the remaining files required for building offline.

-Building Bitcoin Cash Node
+Building Lambda Node
 --------------------------

-To build Bitcoin Cash Node (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md](https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the bitcoin repository.
+To build Lambda Node (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/lambda/lambda/blob/master/doc/release-process.md](https://github.com/lambda/lambda/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the lambda repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.